U.N. panel to review airport security after Egypt plane crash

 "The security of our member states actually starts, in most cases, at the airport."

-While stressing that flying is safe, Aliu said ICAO is focussing on finding a balance between aviation security and the facilitation of air travel.
-Montreal-based ICAO sets global safety standards for international flights and aviation security standards for 191 member countries.
+While stressing that flying is safe, Aliu said ICAO is focusing on finding a balance between aviation security and the facilitation of air travel.
+Montreal-based ICAO sets global safety standards for international flights and aviation security standards for its 191 member countries.

 Its security audits evaluate countries' ability to oversee their airports, including how well they conform to those standards.